Posts

 Image

-Watch the video above or read it in article form, below!
+Watch the video above or read it in article form below!
 Fitch Bits: The Gloucester Sea Serpent DID YOU KNOW that Gloucester, Massachusetts has its own sea serpent cryptid?
 The waters around Gloucester and Cape Ann are said to be home to a 60 foot long, serpent-like creature with the head of a turtle!
 These sightings have been going on for many years, with the first occurring in the 17 th century.
-In 1638, just 18 years after the pilgrims landed in Plymouth rock, a feller name o’ John Josselyn made the earliest sighting.
+In 1638, just 18 years after the pilgrims landed on Plymouth Rock , a feller name o’ John Josselyn made the earliest sighting.
 If you don’t know who that is, well, you’re not alone, but he was well-known in his time.
 He was a traveler to New England, and he wrote about what he saw and heard “with credulity.”
 Then there were a few hundred years’ worth of additional sightings, with the creature’s highest activity being recorded in the years between 1817 and 1819.
 These sightings were reported by fishermen and sailors with the descriptions always being pretty much the same.
 Sometimes t

 Fitch Bits: The Last Salem Witch Trial